CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_meaning_theory.md

 - discrete
 - bounded
-- replay‑safe
+- replay-safe
 - canonical
 - stable
 - computable on a laptop

 Human meaning is none of these things.

-Therefore TS must introduce a theory of meaning that:
+Therefore TS requires a theory of meaning that:

 1. defines meaning as a structured object
 2. identifies the invariant attributes of meaning